 How Much Do Super Bowl Halftime Performers Get Paid?

 It doesn't matter who you are.
-Artists such as Michael Jackson, Tom Petty, Madonna, Beyonce, Prince, Lady Gaga, Justin Timberlake, Shakira, Jennifer Lopez and The Weeknd all know the NFL pays artists essentially nothing.
+Artists such as Michael Jackson, Tom Petty, Madonna, Beyonce, Prince, Lady Gaga, Justin Timberlake, Shakira, Bruno Mars, Jennifer Lopez and The Weeknd all know the NFL pays artists essentially nothing.

 Normally, these kind of artists would pull in a good chunk of change for a traditional performance.
 For instance, Maroon 5, the headliner of the Super Bowl LIII halftime show, was making an estimated $1.5 million per tour stop in 2019.
 According to Forbes, Maroon 5, along with every Super Bowl performer throughout the game's history, receives union scale -- a fraction of the six- and seven-figure sums they bank on a nightly basis.

 It's not as outlandish as it seems.
 A Super Bowl halftime show performance generally runs about 15 minutes compared to an hour-and-a-half set they would normally perform on tour.
 Last year's performance ran long at 24 minutes.
 Additionally, the NFL covers all production costs.
 Still, even with a heavily reduced rate there's a lot of upside for artists if they're lucky enough to land the gig.

 The exposure alone is enough to make it worth it.
 J. Lo and Shakira's music sales increased by nearly 900 percent after 100 million people watched their performance.
 Shakira's song "Whenever, Wherever" jumped to the top of the song charts in the week after Super Bowl Sunday.
 Even if performers have to put up their own money, it might just be worth all those travel expenses.

 Given that the NFL covers the cost of the production -- which can be as much as $10 million -- it's more than worth it for artists to perform in the Super Bowl.